Stustup/C-Nixie/README.md

-# CNIX - Nixie Tube Clock
+# CNIX - Nixie Tube Clock ->WORK IN PROGRESS

 CNIX is a nixie tube clock which accepts many diffrent nixie tubes with only slight modifications to the tube carrier board.